billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 more complex and time-consuming in multi-layer scenario than in single-layer scenario.

-With the help of incident management, the management systems first automatically analyze root cause of the alarms at each single network layer and report corresponding incidents to the upper layer, then multi-layer management system comprehensively analyzes the topology
+With the help of network incident management, the management systems first automatically analyze root cause of the alarms at each single network layer and report corresponding incidents to the upper layer, then multi-layer management system comprehensively analyzes the topology